The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Problem Context

 \item \textbf{Local Training and Update Generation}: Participating clients refine the global model $G_{t}$ using their local data across one or more iterations.
 This process yields updates, either as computed gradients, $\nabla G_{t,i}$, or direct model parameter modifications, which are then sent back to the central server.

-\item \textbf{Aggregation and Global Model Update}: The server aggregates these client updates using methods like mean or weighted mean to form the new global model parameters, $G_{t+1}=G_{t} + \sum_{i=1}^{k} (w_i \cdot \nabla G_{t,i})$.
-This prepares the model for the next distribution, refinement, and aggregation cycle. \end{enumerate} This iterative process repeats until satisfactory model performance is reached, i.e., convergence is reached to a reasonable degree.
+\item \textbf{Aggregation and Global Model Update}: The server aggregates these client updates using methods such as a weighted mean or other aggregation method to form the new global model parameters, $G_{t+1}=G_{t} + \sum_{i=1}^{k} (w_i \cdot \nabla G_{t,i})$.
+This prepares the model for the next distribution, refinement, and aggregation cycle.

+\item This iterative process repeats until satisfactory model performance is reached, i.e., convergence is reached to a reasonable degree. \end{enumerate}